hastexo/webhook-receiver/README.md

 # edX Webhooks

-This is a Django app that listens for incoming webhooks, and then translates those into REST API calls against the Open edX Bulk Enrollment API.
+This is a Django app that listens for incoming webhooks, and then translates those into calls against the Open edX REST APIs.

 It currently provides the following endpoints: